 - (84) 12345-6789

-The emphasis of this year’s meeting will be on data - data needs, safe and effective data sharing, transformative technologies and ethical considerations in data generation and use - in the context of the changing health care paradigm, including the shifting relationship between research and clinical practice.
-We are planning keynotes and panels to stimulate solution-oriented discussions, and will solicit focused feedback from attendees throughout the meeting to inform future activities.
+The emphasis of this meeting was on data - data needs, safe and effective data sharing, transformative technologies and ethical considerations in data generation and use - in the context of the changing health care paradigm, including the shifting relationship between research and clinical practice.
+Keynotes and panels were built to stimulate solution-oriented discussions, and CIAPM solicited focused feedback from attendees throughout the meeting to inform upon future activities.

-The current attendee list can be found here.
+The final attendee list can be found here.

 |Marriott La Jolla||10:00am||Start of meeting|